 You can also aim for doing half a book a day if you’re earlier on.

 Some stories are cute, others heart warming, many funny, and some not so crazy about.
-You get the good with the bad but the majority of it is interesting enough for my kids to finish the books without complaining and there are a lot a lot a lot of great phrases and idioms in there for them to learn through context.
+The majority of it is interesting enough for my kids to finish the books without complaining and there are a lot a lot a lot of great phrases and idioms in there for them to learn through context.
 Comparing it to 樂讀123, I would say this set is slightly harder so read these after Happy Reading 123.
 Book Review: 樂讀123 系列 44本 Happy Reading 123 － 44 Books.
+The idioms inside Little Soldier is “just right” for that first to third grade level.
+The stories are fit for that first and second grade maturity and maxing out at third grade.

 There are three sets so you can buy one set at a time (yay).
 Each set is 30 books.
-Get one set and see how your kids like it and then buy the others if you see that you need more practice reading.
+You can get one set and see how your kids like it and then buy the others if you see that you need more practice reading.
+I bought all 90 because I love sets that have all different authors and illustrators.
+It makes the library interesting and they’re all focused on lower elementary level.

 What I like about it: